-These transactions were in the normal course of operations and have been measured at their exchange amount, which is the amount of consideration established and agreed to by the related parties.
+These transactions were in the normal course of operations and have been measured at fair value, which is the amount of consideration established and agreed to by the related parties.
 The amounts owing are non-interest bearing, unsecured and have no fixed terms of repayment.